In latest shot at Mexico, Trump proposes U.S. penalty for drugs

 “This wall is unnecessary, and an abuse of power that will take away resources that could be used to help Americans across our nation,” New York Attorney General Letitia James, a Democrat, said in a Twitter post.

-Democrats have generally opposed Trump’s wall proposal, while pushing other types of enhanced border security that they argue would be more effective and less costly than a wall.
+Democrats have generally opposed Trump’s wall proposal.
+Instead, they tout other types of enhanced border security that they argue would be more effective and less costly than a wall.

-Trump will visit Calexico, California, for a tour of the border on Friday.
+Trump will visit Calexico, California, for a tour of the border on Friday, just days after also announcing that he would end U.S. aid to El Salvador, Honduras and Guatemala, even though the money is designed to discourage migration.
+Also this week, Trump called for drastically tightening U.S. asylum law to discourage the Central American migrants.

-Reporting by Doina Chiacu, Steve Holland and Richard Cowan; Additional reporting by Frank Jack Daniel and Lizbeth Diaz in Mexico City; Editing by Kevin Drawbaugh and Alistair Bell
+Reporting by Doina Chiacu, Steve Holland and Richard Cowan; Additional reporting by Frank Jack Daniel, Lizbeth Diaz and Dave Graham in Mexico City; Editing by Kevin Drawbaugh, Alistair Bell and Grant McCool